semgrep/semgrep-docs/docs/semgrep-appsec-platform/asana.md

 # Create Asana tickets

 :::note
-This feature is in a **closed beta**.
-To request access:
-1. Fill out the following form: [Request access to the Semgrep Asana integration closed beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
-2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Asana integration out.
+The beta program for this feature has ended and this feature is currently unavailable on Semgrep AppSec Platform.
+Semgrep, Inc may re-enable the beta program for this feature at a later date.
+Reach out to your Technical Account Manager (TAM) if you'd like to request this feature.
 :::

 The Semgrep Asana integration allows you to create Asana tickets based on your Semgrep Code or Supply Chain findings.